-What Makes a Good Endometrium and How is it Monitored?
+What Makes a Good Endometrium?

 Endometrial biopsies where a random representation of tissue is taken, has been one of the mainstays of assessment.
 Biopsy results were aimed at looking for pathology (such as inflammation and infection) as well as dating of the tissue to correlate it to what is happening at the level of the ovary.